← All Articles

 The short version

 The best flies for Noontootla Creek are small-stream classics: a Parachute Adams (12–18), Elk Hair Caddis (14–18, tan and olive), Pheasant Tail and Hare's Ear nymphs (14–18), and — because of the dense hemlock canopy — terrestrials: foam beetles (14–16), foam ants (16–18), and inchworms (12–14) all summer.
 For fall's pre-spawn wild browns, fish a black or olive Woolly Bugger (8–10) or a sculpin pattern (6–8).
 Match the season: mayflies in April–May, terrestrials June–August, streamers October–November.
+Because these are wild fish that have eaten thousands of naturals, size and presentation matter more than the exact pattern.
 Full water detail in the Noontootla Creek guide.

 What flies should you use on Noontootla Creek?